coderefinery/social-coding/talk.md

 - Fear of losing control over the direction of the project
 > .blue[Open source does not mean everybody can change **your** code.]
 - "Bad" derivative projects may appear
-> .blue[Use non-endorsement licenses.
-It will be clear which is your official version.]
+> .blue[It will be clear which is the official version.]

 ---